coq/coq/doc/sphinx/addendum/generalized-rewriting.rst

 record type ``Coq.Classes.RelationClasses.Equivalence`` and a hint added to the ``typeclass_instances`` hint database.
 Morphism declarations are also instances of a type class defined in ``Classes.Morphisms``.
-See the documentation on type classes :ref:`TODO-chapter-20-type-classes` and the theories files in Classes for further explanations.
+See the documentation on type classes :ref:`typeclasses` and the theories files in Classes for further explanations.

 One can inform the rewrite tactic about morphisms and relations just